microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 ## Concluding

-As you can see, we went the extra mile with `align-deps`: we streamlined it, make it more powerful and customizable, and provided a smooth transition path.
+As you can see, we went the extra mile with `align-deps`: we streamlined it, made it more powerful and customizable, and provided a smooth transition path.

-We are already seeing great usage across some key monorepos within Microsoft, and we hope that our tool will benefit the entire community; both directly via its [open source nature](https://github.com/microsoft/rnx-kit/tree/main/packages/align-deps), and indirectly via the possibility for teams to create [their own custom profile](https://microsoft.github.io/rnx-kit/docs/guides/dependency-management#customization) to share with the rest of the ecosystem!
+We are already seeing great usage across some key monorepos within Microsoft, and we hope that our tool will benefit the entire community; both directly via its [open source nature](https://github.com/microsoft/rnx-kit/tree/main/packages/align-deps), and indirectly via the possibility for teams to create [their own custom presets](https://microsoft.github.io/rnx-kit/docs/guides/dependency-management#customization) to share with the rest of the ecosystem!

 We are committed in making it a foundational stone for the community developer experience, and you can learn about some interesting ideas for the future and how it might [help migrating to the new architecture](https://github.com/microsoft/rnx-kit/issues/1863) in the rnx-kit repository.
 Feel free to share your ideas and experiences there too!